doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Applied linear regression  on a couple of datasets using gradient descent algorithm and normal equation method.

 **Thoughts** : Reading about things is fine but seeing things work gives the real understanding.
 A month of effort has started to manifest.

+# 100 Days Of Code - Log

+### Day 33: June 27, 2020

+**Today's Progress**: Learned about classification today using logistic regression algorithm.
+Saw the working of a it in a couple of examples.
+Will try to implement it on some datasets.

+**Thoughts** : Slow progress today.
+Complacency creeping back in me.